protitude/module_login_security/README.txt

 Go to Administer -> Site configuration -> Login Security (the url path is admin/settings/login_security) and a form with the module options will be shown.
 (Note: Any value set to 0 will disable that option.).
-You should have '

 Basic options